AmanoTeam/Unalix/README.md

 In addition to removing tracking fields from URLs, Unalix also try to gets the direct link from shortened URLs.

-Unalix also transform YouTube, Twitter and Instagram links into Invidious, Nitter and Bibliogram links.

 ### Installation

 ```bash